mantidproject/mantidimaging/pull_request_template.md

 *Close or ref the associated ticket, e.g. Closes #84*

-### Description of Work
+### Description

-*Add a description of the changes made*
+*Add a description of the changes made*.

-### How Has This Been Tested?
+### Testing

-*Describe the tests that were used to verify your changes*
+*Describe the tests that were used to verify your changes*.

 ### Acceptance Criteria

-*How should the reviewer test your changes*
+*How should the reviewer test your changes*?

 ### Documentation

-*How have you changed the documentation to reflect your changes?
+*How have you changed the documentation to reflect your changes?*